 The former John Staub-designed home of Houston philanthropist Ima Hogg now serves as the Museum of Fine Arts’ Bayou Bend Collection and Gardens, housing early American decorative arts and painting collections.
 Outside, the property’s 14, lush acres are considered the largest organic, historic public garden in the state of Texas and provide a perfect escape on a nice Houston afternoon.
-Bonus Fact: When First Lady Jacqueline Kennedy restored the White House in 1961, she called on Miss Hogg for advice on where to find historic American furniture.

 Have a hankering for jalapeno peppers at 6 a.m. on a Tuesday?
 In Houston, you can find them at Airline Farmers' Market.
 The Heights-area market has been delivering an endless array of fruits and vegetables for more than 50 years.
-The open-air market behind Canino's Produce is open daily (except Thanksgiving and Christmas) from 6 a.m. to 6 p.m. and stocks a wide array of produce at wallet-friendly prices.
+The open-air market behind Canino's Produce is open daily from 6 a.m. to 6 p.m. and stocks a wide array of produce at wallet-friendly prices.
 Before you go, venture out back to Taqueria Tacambaro for sweetbread tacos.

 Empire Records meets H-Town at Upper Kirby’s vinyl emporium, Cactus Music.
 The old-school record store stocks new and used CDs, but the real appeal here is the vinyl, which can be test-driven, prior to purchase, on Cactus’ dual turntables.
 Even better, the indie-shop also hosts in-store performances from local bands, complete with free Saint Arnold’s beer.
-Seriously.

 For more than a decade the Galleria-area Houstonian Hotel served as the formal residence of President George H.W.
 Bush and his wife, Barbara, while he served as vice president and president (1981-1992).
-Although they slept in The Manor House before it became the hotel’s signature restaurant, the Bush family later moved to room 271 so the Secret Service could room above and below.
-Today, guests can reserve the two-bedroom suite and experience La Dolce Vida, at least for the night.
+Although they slept in The Manor House, before it became the hotel’s signature restaurant, the Bush family later moved to room 271 so the Secret Service could room above and below.
+Today, guests can reserve the two-bedroom suite and experience La Dolce Vita, at least for the night.

 Visitors who arrive in Houston sans the oh-so-essential pair of cowboy boots should stop by Westheimer’s Tejas Boots for a custom pair designed by Jose Gonzales.
 The local institution has been outfitting presidents, governors and athletes for more than 25 years.
 Sure, a pair will set you back around $1,000, but can you really put a price on the happiness that a perfectly-crafted set of black alligator boots will bring?
 Check out Tejas’ other products including belts, buckles, shoes, skins, bags and wallets.

 Houston’s oldest family-owned biz, Hamilton Shirts, is still cranking out its bespoke button downs the same way it did in 1883, with hand-cut paper patterns and hand-stitched details.
-More than 700 seasonal fabrics—used in creating the company’s famous made-to-measure and ready-to-wear shirts—are stocked at Hamilton’s Richmond Avenue-based factory.
+More than 700 seasonal fabrics—used in creating the company’s famous made-to-measure and ready-to-wear shirts—are stocked at Hamilton’s Richmond Avenue-based homebase.

-Looking for downtown’s professional set during the week?
+Looking for Downtown’s professional set during the week?
 Forget finding them at the crosswalks—the real action is 20-feet below, in the 7.5-mile-long tunnel system.
 The series of subterranean passages allows the district’s 150,000-employee workforce to take on tasks—doctors appointments, banking, shopping, post office and salons, among other things—in air-conditioned bliss.
 Access the network via street-level stairs, escalators, office-building elevators or head to Wells Fargo Plaza, which offers direct street-to-tunnel access.

 Go ahead.
 For once, we’re giving you permission to press the red button.
 Seriously.
 We won’t tell you what happens, since it’s best experienced first-hand, but venture behind downtown’s Wortham Theatre—where Preston Street crosses Buffalo Bayou—and look for the non-descript red button, inset in the staircase, that leads down to the water.
 You can thank us later.

-Explore Houston from below—on a kayaking adventure along Buffalo Bayou.
+Explore Houston from below—on a kayaking or pontoon adventure along Buffalo Bayou.
 Beginning at the Shepherd Street Bridge, paddlers travel to Allen’s Landing and eventually wrap up near the Theater District.
 Along the way, spot blue herons, loggerhead turtles and an occasional alligator sunning itself along bayou banks.

 Hong Kong City Mall